Places of interest in Salvador — A comprehensive guide

 Farol da Barra em Salvador BA

-Barra lighthouse in Salvador, Bahia
+Barra Lighthouse in Salvador, Bahia

 Stunning beaches

-Colonial architectural ensemble
+Colonial architectural complex

 Unique local culture